MLH-Fellowship/CovidAid/README.md

 - Implement notifications for the users whenever helper accept the request to help-seekers.
 This notification will be triggered for both the parties.
 - Provide a feedback form when requests are completed.
 - If multiple helpers accept a request, give the help-seeker the option to choose, using star ratings.
+- Add options to filter and search for the Help Requests, based on geographic location.

+## Download from here:

+**Will be available on Playstore Soon**

+<h4>You can access all the releases from <a href="https://github.com/NitishGadangi/CovidAid/releases">Releases tab</a></h3>

+## Contribution
+**Contributions are always welcome 💕**

+Follow [instructions mentioned here](https://github.com/NitishGadangi/CovidAid/tree/master/App) to setup Environment get started with App development.

+Also, You can use [these instructions](https://github.com/NitishGadangi/CovidAid/tree/master/backend) to setup environment for Backend development.

+And you can find the [Documentation for RestApi here](https://github.com/NitishGadangi/CovidAid/blob/master/backend/docs/api.md).